Austin-McDonnell/Imperial_Applied_Project/README.md

 ![image](Detroit/Saved_Data/Photos/Model_Charts/True-pred-Zestimate.JPG)
 > Random forest model predictions against True and Zestimate home prices.
-*The Zestimate price is indeed more accurate but was only able to produce estimated prices for 52% of the observed homes, showing that the Zestimate is a Quality vs. Quantity approach unlike the random forest modeling*
+*The Zestimate price is indeed more accurate but was only able to produce estimated prices for 52% of the observed homes, showing that the Zestimate takes a Quality vs. Quantity approach unlike the random forest modeling*

 ![image](Detroit/Saved_Data/Photos/Model_Charts/pdp.JPG)
 > The partial dependence plots show the relationship of home prices to the indepent variables shown